wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.2

 <p class=fip id=p2>
-2.&emsp;The Holy Spirit is the spirit of joy.
+2. The Holy Spirit is the spirit of joy.
 <sup>2</sup>He is the Call to return with which God blessed the minds of His separated Sons.
 <sup>3</sup>This is the vocation of the mind.
 <sup>4</sup>The mind had no calling until the separation, because before that it had only being, and would not have understood the Call to right thinking.